liuyehcf/BlogSource/_posts/Spring-AOP-Demo.md

 __Spring-AOP支持多种切点表达式__

-1. __`execution`__： For matching method execution join points.
+1. __`execution`__：For matching method execution join points.
 This is the primary pointcut designator to use when working with Spring AOP.
 1. __`within`__：Limits matching to join points within certain types (the execution of a method declared within a matching type when using Spring AOP).
 1. __`this`__：Limits matching to join points (the execution of methods when using Spring AOP) where the bean reference (Spring AOP proxy) is an instance of the given type.
 1. __`target`__：Limits matching to join points (the execution of methods when using Spring AOP) where the target object (application object being proxied) is an instance of the given type.